Guinness Glaze

 Notes

-Serving suggestions: We use this glaze in our Guinness Burger and like to serve some on the side for dipping onion rings into.
+Serving suggestions: We use this glaze in our Guinness Glaze Burger and like to serve some on the side for dipping onion rings into.
 You can also use this to glaze ham, make candied bacon in the oven, or even drizzle it on pizza.
 The options are limitless!

 Storing and reheating: This glaze will harden slightly when stored in the refrigerator.
 To use, microwave for just a few seconds and give it a good stir.